thibauts/b-spline/README.md

   [ 1.0,  0.0]
 ];

-var degree = 3;
+var degree = 2;

 // As we don't provide a knot vector, one will be generated
 // internally and have the following form :
 //
 // var knots = [0, 1, 2, 3, 4, 5, 6];
 //
-// Knot vectors must have `number of points + degree` knots.
+// Knot vectors must have `number of points + degree + 1` knots.
-// Here we have 4 points and the degree is 3, so the knot vector
+// Here we have 4 points and the degree is 2, so the knot vector
 // length will be 7.
 //
 // This knot vector is called "uniform" as the knots are all spaced uniformly,